Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 **Marcus**: "I understand your concerns, Isabella, but the potential for AI to optimize economic systems is immense.
 We need to embrace this change rather than fear it."

 **Isabella**: "But at what cost?
-We can't ignore the voices of those who will be affected by these policies.
-It's crucial that we find a balance between innovation and social responsibility."
+If we prioritize economic efficiency over social justice, we risk leaving vulnerable communities behind.
+We have a responsibility to ensure that our policies uplift everyone, not just the privileged."

 ### Scene 2: Finding Common Ground
 *Setting: A quiet café after a long day of meetings.*

 **Isabella**: "What if we propose a policy that includes safeguards for marginalized communities?
-It could enhance our security narrative while promoting equity."
+It could enhance our security narrative while promoting equity.
+We need to ensure that our economic models reflect the values of inclusivity and fairness."

 **Marcus**: "That could work.
 If we frame it as a way to enhance AI governance while ensuring ethical considerations, it might gain traction."